top of page

 West Brook Stream Restoration

 The West Brook is a major source of clean water for the Wanaque Reservoir, which 2 million New Jersey residents rely on for drinking.
-In 2020 we completed a major restoration that redirected the brook back into its original stream bed and reflooded the wetlands.
+A major restoration to redirect and cool water temperatures in the brook is ongoing.
 Ultimately more water will flow into the reservoir during dry periods, erosion will be reduced, native plant species will flourish, and it will once again become a healthy habitat for the imperiled eastern brook trout.

 South Branch chestnut planting.jpg